Action is the primary key: a categorical framework for episodic memories and logical reasoning: Introduction

-Some arthropods exhibit amazing intelligences.
-Even common spiders demonstrate impressive abilities in constructing their webs.
-Human brains have extremely large frontal lobes, with the number of neurons being $10^6$ times greater than that of arthropods.
-It is questionable what accounts for the difference in brain size.
-Logical reasoning is something these small creatures do not poses.
-Perhaps neural-network architecture is not efficient for logical reasoning.
+Common spiders demonstrate impressive abilities in constructing their webs.
+Human have extremely large brains, with the number of neurons being $10^6$ times greater than that of spiders.
+Perhaps, this brain size is for logical reasoning that other creatures do not poses.
+However, our reasoning is still awkward; we can't calculate well even for only a few digits of numbers.
+This inconvenient truth tells us that neural-network architectures are not efficient for logical reasoning.

-This research aims to develop a database-driven artificial intelligence that thinks like a human.
-There are several other projects also aiming to develop human-like artificial intelligences.
-One ambitious project\cite{Yamakawa_2021} seeks to reproduce a brain as an assembly of neural-network based machine-learning.
-In contrast, this research constructs a mathematical model suitable for von Neumann architectures.

-This paper illustrates the design of a new cognitive model using category theory---cognitive-logs.
-It enables efficient episode description and knowledge representation.
-A functor among cognitive-logs represents similarities between an episode and a scenario, replicating rule-based logical reasoning.
-The basic idea of the model draws from cognitive linguistics.
-Discussions from the viewpoint of cognitive science are also presented.
-It will be shown that various inference processes--- abstractions, deductions, inductions, analogies, and metaphors--- can be modelled using cognitive-logs and operations on them.